Long s: Decline

-In general, the long s fell out of use in Roman and italic typefaces in professional printing well before the middle of the 19th century.
-It rarely appears in good-quality London printing after 1800, though it lingers provincially until 1824 and is found in handwriting into the second half of the nineteenth century, being sometimes seen later on in archaic or traditionalist printing such as printed collections of sermons.
-Woodhouse's The Principles of Analytical Calculation, published by the Cambridge University Press in 1803, uses the long s throughout its Roman text.
+In general, the long s fell out of use in roman and italic typefaces in professional printing well before the middle of the 19th century.
+It rarely appears in good-quality London printing after 1800, though it lingers provincially until 1824 and is found in handwriting into the second half of the nineteenth century, and is sometimes seen later on in archaic or traditionalist printing such as printed collections of sermons.
+Woodhouse's The Principles of Analytical Calculation, published by the Cambridge University Press in 1803, uses the long s throughout its roman text.